pnxtech/Hydra4Net-Development/Hydra4NET/README.md

   await _hydra.MarkQueueMessage(json, true);
 ```

-Because Queue processing can be complicated to probably implement, Hydra4Net offers an optional Queue processor base class called QueueProcessor.
+Because Queue processing can be complicated to properly implement, Hydra4Net offers an optional aptly named QueueProcessor base class.
+QueueProcesor runs in the background and performed message dequeuing using an Exponential backoff algorithm.
+So, when there are messages in a queue, QueueProcessor operators faster than when there are no messages available.

 ```csharp
 using Hydra4NET;